Alfred Packer

-Alfred Griner Packer (January 21, 1842 – April 23, 1907), also known as "The Colorado Cannibal", was an American prospector and self-proclaimed professional wilderness guide who confessed to cannibalism during the winter of 1874.
-He and five other men had attempted to travel through the San Juan Mountains of Colorado, during the peak of a harsh winter.
-When only Packer reached civilization, he said that he had been abandoned by his party, but eventually confessed that the party had resorted to forced cannibalism of dead members to stay alive when they became lost.
-He later recanted this story, and confessed to having singularly lived off the flesh of his companions, during his snowbound state – after they had fallen victim to party member Shannon Bell, whom Packer said he shot in self-defense.
-He confessed to having used their flesh to survive, while stranded and during his trek out of the mountains, nearly two and a half months later.
+Alfred Griner Packer (January 21, 1842 – April 23, 1907), also known as the "Colorado Cannibal", was an American prospector and self-proclaimed wilderness guide who confessed to cannibalism during the winter of 1874.
+Though no clear or definitive evidence has been found to this day, and despite in-depth research about proof of his deeds, he is one of the four persons historically convicted for cannibalism in the United States.
+After emerging as the sole survivor of a six-man party who had attempted to travel through the San Juan Mountains of the Colorado Territory, he eventually confessed to having lived off the flesh of his companions, giving more than one version of his account as to the circumstances.

-After Packer's story was called into question, he escaped jail and hid from justice for nine years before being tried, convicted of premeditated murder, and sentenced to death.
-Packer won a retrial, and was eventually sentenced to 40 years in prison, on five counts of voluntary manslaughter.
+After his story was called into question, Packer escaped jail and hid from justice for nine years.
+He was eventually tried, convicted of premeditated murder, and sentenced to death.
+Packer won a retrial, and was eventually sentenced to 40 years in prison on five counts of voluntary manslaughter.
 An almost completely fictitious biopic of his exploits, The Legend of Alfred Packer, was released in 1980.
 A more comedic and heavily fabricated take on the story, titled Cannibal!
 The Musical, was released in 1993.

 Early life

-Alfred Griner Packer was born in an unincorporated area of Allegheny County, Pennsylvania near Pittsburgh, on January 21, 1842, and was one of three children born to James Packer and his wife, Esther Griner.
-By the early 1850s, James Packer had moved his family to LaGrange County, Indiana, where he worked as a cabinetmaker.
-Alfred is said to have had a bitter relationship with his parents, and later moved in his late teens to the Minnesota area, where he worked as a shoemaker.
+Alfred Griner Packer was born in an unincorporated area of Allegheny County, Pennsylvania, near Pittsburgh, on January 21, 1842.
+He was one of three children born to James Packer, and Esther Packer (née Griner).
+By the early 1850s, Packer's father had moved his family to LaGrange County, Indiana, where he worked as a cabinetmaker.
+Packer is said to have had a bitter relationship with his parents, and in his late teens he moved to Minnesota and worked as a shoemaker.